 Inflammatory Breast Cancer (IBC)

-This uncommon type of invasive breast cancer accounts for about 1 to 3 percent of all breast cancers.
+This uncommon type of invasive breast cancer accounts for about 1% to 3% of all breast cancers.
 Usually there is no single lump or tumor.
 Instead, inflammatory breast cancer (IBC) makes the skin of the breast look red and feel warm.
 It also gives the skin a thick, pitted appearance that looks a lot like an orange peel.
 Doctors now know that these changes are not caused by inflammation or infection, but by cancer cells blocking lymph vessels in the skin.
 The breast may become larger, firmer, tender or itchy.
 IBC is often mistaken for an infection in its early stages.
 Because there is no defined lump, it may not appear on a mammogram, which may make it even harder to catch it early.
 It usually has a higher chance of spreading and a worse outlook than invasive ductal or lobular cancer.

 Men can get breast cancer, too.
 Until they reach puberty, the breast area in boys and girls develops in the same way.
 By the time boys reach their teens, however, hormones keep the breasts from developing.
 Like women, men have ducts and lobes in their breast area but in far smaller numbers.